albertominetti/java-metrics/README.md

 Every method can be enriched in this way just adding the custom annotation.
 More over the aspect is implicitly applied also to every public method of any class annotated by `@RestContoller`, this rule works combining several pointcut annotations that you can find in the aspect class.

-In the project, a scheduled job is present to automatically create metrics, and several rest end-point can be invoked manually to have more metrics.
+In the project, a `@Scheduled` job runs every few second to create new metrics, and several REST end-point can be invoked using the browser to have more data of metrics.

 ### Technologies for the Java component